apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 ## Other Stuff

 - Minor UI improvements to ensure "Reveal Password" buttons line up correctly in input fields.
+- The SAML2 attribute definition catalog is extended to support a few *known* attributes such as `title`, `eduPersonNickname`, etc.
+- Using "Provider Selection" in combination of a multifactor authentication policy for a service that triggers on principal attributes is now supported.
 - Links displayed as part of an [interrupt notification](../webflow/Webflow-Customization-Interrupt.html) can now take advantage of single sign-on sessions.

 ## Library Upgrades